Ondkloss/java-netsgiro/README.md

 * The test resource `src/main/test/resources/ocr1.txt` is from the [OCR Giro specification](https://www.nets.eu/no-nb/PublishingImages/Lists/Accordion%20%20OCR%20giro/AllItems/OCR%20giro%20Systemspesifikasjon.pdf).
 * The test resource `src/main/test/resources/ocr2.txt` is `ocr_giro_transactions.txt` from [python-netsgiro](https://github.com/otovo/python-netsgiro).
 Their project is licensed under Apache 2.0, which can be read in `external/apache2.0.txt`.
+* The rest of the test resources are derivates of the above, or crafted for the tests in this project.
+They are under the license of this project.

 ## License